flapjack/flapjack.io/DATA_STRUCTURES.md

 ENTITY:CHECK:last_recovery_notification        (string) -> TIMESTAMP
 ENTITY:CHECK:last_acknowledgement_notification (string) -> TIMESTAMP

-TIMESTAMP is (obviously) the time of the last notification sent of the corresponding type (problem, recovery, acknowledgement)
+TIMESTAMP - the time of the last notification sent of the corresponding type (problem, recovery, acknowledgement)
 ```

 *Retention of all alerts*